 - 2 cups whole raw almonds

-- 2 Tbsp honey, optional
+- 2 Tbsp honey, optional for added sweetness

-- Place warm dried nuts and ½ tsp of salt (if using) in a food processor and process on high until mixture turns smooth and creamy, about 8-12 minutes (less if using a Vitamix blender).
+- Place warm/dried nuts and ½ tsp of salt (if using) in a food processor and process on high until mixture turns smooth and creamy, about 8-12 minutes (less if using a Vitamix blender).
 Scrape down sides as needed.
 If desired you can sweeten with some honey, to taste.